 Advocacy in Action

-On December 4, Friends of Cuerama hosted its first advocacy event in Washington, D.C.
-Our Founder and President, **Olga Albuquerque**, shared the story of Cuerama—a rural village in Angola where community-led initiatives are shaping a future rooted in education, health, climate resilience, and nature-positive livelihoods.
+At Friends of Cuerama first advocacy event in Washington, D.C. our Founder and President, Olga Albuquerque, shared the story of Cuerama, a rural village in Angola where community-led initiatives are shaping a future rooted in education, health, climate resilience, and nature-positive livelihoods.

 The event highlighted the on-the-ground work of Fundação Cuerama, the power of local leadership, and the urgency of supporting underrepresented yet deeply resilient communities.